Real Madrid legend Casillas announces retirement after 22-year playing career | Goal.com

 “With the first team he played 725 games during 16 seasons in which he won 19 titles: three European Cups, three Club World Cups, two European Super Cups, five Leagues, two King's Cups and four Spanish Super Cups.

 “In Portugal, with Porto, he has achieved two Leagues, one Cup and one Super Cup.
-And he has been international with Spain on 167 occasions and has won one World Cup, two Euro Cups and one U-20 World Cup.
+He has been an international with Spain on 167 occasions and has won one World Cup, two Euro Cups and one U-20 World Cup.